sermonarchives/blog/content/sermons/there-will-be-an-answer-1986-0077.md

 thumbnail: "/images/sermons/0077/22Pent-Luke18-10-19-1986-1.jpg"
 sermon_number: "0077"
 ---
 _This is a typed sermon with some highlighting and underlining in yellow.
-It is a sermon from 22 Pentecost and was preached in October of 1986._
+It is a sermon from 22 Pentecost and was preached in October of 1986.
+Technically, Luke 18 is now a part of 19 Pent C in the RCL._

 <!--more-->